-The Contractor is to use the standards of expertise and workmanship specified in the Contract and Specification for Services.
-The Contractor shall employ only competent operatives who can meet this requirement and must make allowance accordingly when pricing work.
+The contractor is to use the standards of expertise and workmanship specified in the contract and Specification for Services.
+The contractor shall employ only competent operatives who can meet this requirement and must make allowance accordingly when pricing work.

-The Contractor shall employ enough qualified persons to ensure that the services are provided are always provided and in all respects in accordance with the Contract including making provision for holidays and other unforeseen absence such as staff sickness.
+The contractor shall employ enough qualified persons to ensure that the services are always provided and in all respects in accordance with the contract including making provision for holidays and other unforeseen absence such as staff sickness.

-Unless otherwise specified, all pruning, tree surgery, and related operations shall be undertaken in accordance with BRITISH STANDARD 3998 RECOMMENDATIONS FOR TREE WORK current and applicable at the time of the performance of the relevant Services, or such other standard as may be current and applicable at the time of the performance of the relevant Services.
-Other aspects of arboriculture covered by BS publications referred to elsewhere in the Contract where applicable and their European equivalents shall be equally applicable, and the recommendations and standards referred to therein must be observed unless otherwise specified.
+Unless otherwise specified, all pruning, tree surgery, and related operations shall be undertaken in accordance with BS 3998 TREE WORK - RECOMMENDATIONS2 current and applicable at the time of the performance of the relevant Services, or such other standard as may be current and applicable at the time of the performance of the relevant Services.
+Other aspects of arboriculture covered by British Standard publications referred to elsewhere in the contract where applicable and their European equivalents shall be equally applicable, and the recommendations and standards referred to therein must be observed unless otherwise specified.